haghard/docker-compose-akka-cluster/README.md

 ### Future plans

-1. Instead of storing all actorRef in HashRingState I could store only one Leaseholder per shard and interact with it.
+1. Instead of storing all actorRef in HashRingState I could store only one Leaseholder per a shard and interact with it.
 2. ExternalShardAllocation to control shard allocation
 3. Chord, a protocol and algorithm for a peer-to-peer distributed hash table.